Maximum Likelihood Estimation of Optimal Receiver Operating Characteristic Curves from Likelihood Ratio Observations

-\begin{remark} A strong consistency result for the empirical estimator in terms of the uniform norm with some restrictions on the distributions $F_0$ and $F_1$ has been developed in \cite{HsiehTurnbull96}, similarly using the DKW inequality.
+\begin{remark} A consistency result for the empirical estimator in terms of the uniform norm with some restrictions on the distributions $F_0$ and $F_1$ has been developed in \cite{HsiehTurnbull96}, similarly using the DKW inequality.
 In particular, there is a bounded slope assumption not needed here because we use the \levy\ distance. \end{remark}

 While the bound \eqref{eq:empirical_estimator_bnd} seems reasonably tight for $\alpha$ near $1/2,$ the bound is degenerate if $\alpha$ is very close to zero or one.
 The maximum likelihood estimator derived in the next section is consistent even if all the observations are generated under a single hypothesis, and the related split estimator has a finite sample performance guarantee stronger than the above for the empirical estimator if $|\alpha - \frac 1 2| > 0.12.$